-Note: It is not necessary to collect copies of supportive verification, such as receipts from sales and purchases.
-However, verification can be requested when the information given is in question (see Section 20.4.1 Questionable Items Introduction).
+It is not necessary to collect copies of supportive verification, such as receipts from sales and purchases.
+However, verification can be requested when the information given is in question (see Section Note: 2014 Comparison of the section of

+20.4.1 Questionable Items Introduction).
 If requesting verification, workers must document the reason for the request in case comments.